saedyousef/googledrive_yii2/README.md

         }
     }
 ```
-## Reload nginx, open your browser and got to
+## Reload nginx, open your browser and go to
 ``http://localhost/site/driveurl ``